AckerlyXu/heima/articles/active-directory/active-directory-aadconnect-health-sync.md

-<properties
+---
-	pageTitle="Using Azure AD Connect Health with sync | Azure" description="This is the Azure AD Connect Health page that will discuss how to monitor Azure AD Connect sync." services="active-directory"
+title: Using Azure AD Connect Health with sync | Azure
+description: This is the Azure AD Connect Health page that will discuss how to monitor Azure AD Connect sync.
-	documentationCenter=""
-	authors="billmath"
-	manager="stevenpo"
-	editor="curtand"/>

-<tags
-	ms.service="active-directory"
-	ms.date="08/08/2016"
-	wacn.date=""/>
+services: active-directory
+documentationCenter: ''
+authors: billmath
+manager: stevenpo
+editor: curtand

+ms.service: active-directory
+ms.date: 08/08/2016
+wacn.date: ''
+---

 # Using Azure AD Connect Health for sync
 The following documentation is specific to monitoring Azure AD Connect (Sync) with Azure AD Connect Health.
-For information on monitoring AD FS with Azure AD Connect Health see [Using Azure AD Connect Health with AD FS](/documentation/articles/active-directory-aadconnect-health-adfs/).
+For information on monitoring AD FS with Azure AD Connect Health see [Using Azure AD Connect Health with AD FS](./active-directory-aadconnect-health-adfs.md).

 ![Azure AD Connect Health for Sync](./media/active-directory-aadconnect-health-sync/sync.png)